-Now, your large pieces of antique jewelry will fit comfortably inside your non-traditional jewelry box.
+Now, large pieces of Antique Jewelry will fit comfortably inside this non-traditional jewelry box.

 And another great bonus is that this jewelry box locks with a key, that you can take with you if you're traveling, and it weighs more than 100 pounds, so it would be difficult for someone to steal.

 Position it inconspicuously as a side table near a reading chair in your bedroom and nobody would ever know your little 'big" secret.